James Brown tunes

 Unfortunately, this wasn’t a sign of what was to come as the next 6 albums didn’t have any hit tunes.

 It would take until the 9th album, Out Of Sight (1964), now on a new record label (Smash) that things would finally start to fall into place for James.
-Hidden as an album track on the B side we find I Got You.
+Hidden as an album track on the B-side we find I Got You.

 James Brown’s signature tune didn’t have its full title yet and wasn’t even released as a single.

-Rectified a year later and now released under his own name without the Famous Flames, I Got You (I Feel Good) was released using an alternative take on a greatest hits album.
+Rectified a year later and now released under his own name without the Famous Flames, I Got You (I Feel Good) was released using an alternative take on a Greatest Hits album.
 This is the version we all know.

 1966 and another legendary James Brown hit drops in It’s A Man’s, Man’s, Man’s World.

-This would be followed by a Christmas album and more albums including covers of Hold On, I’m Comin’, When A Man Loves A Woman, Jimmy Mack, and Bernadette all playing organ(!), before we get another James Brown original in Cold Sweat (1967).
+This would be followed by a Christmas album and more albums including covers of Hold On, I’m Comin’, When A Man Loves A Woman, Jimmy Mack, and Bernadette, all playing organ(!), before we get another James Brown original in Cold Sweat (1967).

 1968 and another classic in I Got The Feelin’ arrives and here we have that classic James Brown sound that’s been sampled so many times since.

-The same year, on his Christmas album we find Say It Loud – I’m Black And I’m Proud, which he then release again the following year using the same title.
+The same year, on his Christmas album we find Say It Loud – I’m Black And I’m Proud, which he then released again the following year using the same title.
 This tune was written by Pee Wee Ellis who also co-wrote Cold Sweat.

 By now James had released an impressive 23 studio albums in only six years.
 No wonder he’s called the hardest-working man in show business!

-1969 and James can’t get enough of popcorn as he follows it up with Mother Popcorn and Mashed Potato Popcorn on the album Mother.
+1969 and James can’t get enough of Popcorn as he follows it up with Mother Popcorn and Mashed Potato Popcorn on the album Mother.

-At the turn of the decade, Mr. Brown release his 27th studio album, Ain’t It Funky.
+At the turn of the decade, Mr. Brown released his 27th studio album, Ain’t It Funky.
 Two singles here are forever to be cemented onto his setlist in Give It Up Or Turnit a Loose as well as Ain’t It Funky Now.

 On these albums we find, apart from the aforementioned Give It Up Or Turnit a Loose, Ain’t It Funky Now, Sex Machine, and Super Bad, we also get: Make It Funky, Get on the Good Foot, Get Up Offa That Thing, and It’s Too Funky In Here.

-In total, the hardest-working man in show business released 59 studio albums, 49 compilations (usually called greatest hits), and 144 singles.
+In total, the hardest-working man in show business released 59 studio albums, 49 compilations (usually called Greatest Hits), and 144 singles.

-Bootsy didn’t get any royalties but did he care?
+Bootsy didn’t get any royalties, but did he care?
 No chance, he was just happy he was playing for James Brown, and who wouldn’t be?!?

-James Brown tunes | Related pages
+James Brown Tunes | Related Pages

 The Chicken